 Photo credit: Paweł Czerwiński

-- Malware protection
+- Malware protection;

-- Harmful links detector
+- Harmful links detector;

-- Private data guard
+- Private data guard;

-- Traffic and battery saver
+- Traffic and battery saver;

-- Smart whitelist function
+- Smart whitelist function;

-- Many more!
+- Many more useful features.

 AdLock has a big advantage compared to other free ad blockers since it doesn’t compromise with major ad platforms and has remarkably good reviews from users of any IT knowledge level.
 Using AdLock is seamless and easy, so try it out for 14 days free trial.
 Test it on your PC and mobile, and you’ll see how to block all ads on Dailymotion or disable third-party cookies in Chrome without too much hassle.
 Blocking annoying ads on Pinterest or any other social media of your choice was at no time so convenient and reliable as when using AdLock.
 There are so many reasons to block online ads so why don’t you start right now?